mortiz/docker_ubuntu_novnc/README.md

 ## What is docker_ubuntu_novnc anyway?

-It is a Ubuntu zesty base image with xllvnc and novnc installed.
+It is a Ubuntu zesty base image with x11vnc and novnc installed.
 It is intended to act as the base image for a full desktop environment like Mate, KDE, xfce, i3, etc. Please see my other repositories for examples.

 ## Usage